Skip to content

 Default python virtualenv

-You can use the default virtualenv in the JupyterLab portal app by selecting Python/3.8.6 and leaving the 'Optional Conda Environment to be activated' field blank.
+You can use the default virtualenv in the JupyterLab portal app.
+For example, on the FASTER(ACCESS) portal, you can select Python/3.8.2 or Python/3.9.5 and leave the 'Optional Conda Environment to be activated' field blank.

 The default virtualenv has Jupyterlmod installed which allows you to load compatible software modules to use in your notebook.

-Type 'toolchains' on the Terra command line to see a table of compatible toolchains.
+Type 'toolchains' on the cluster shells to see a table of compatible toolchains.

 To load additional software modules, click the 'Softwares' icon in the left most part of your JupyterLab notebook.
 Search for modules with a compatible toolchain (such as TensorFlow/2.2.0-foss-2019b-Python-3.7.4) and click 'Load' once and wait for the LOADED MODULES section to refresh.